-2 This Integrated Natural Resources Management Plan (INRMP) was developed to provide for effective 3 management and protection of natural resources.
-It summarizes the natural resources present on the 4 installation and outlines strategies to adequately manage those resources.
-Natural resources are valuable assets of the United States Air Force (USAF).
-They provide the natural infrastructure needed for testing 5 6 weapons and technology, as well as for training military personnel for deployment.
-Sound management of 7 natural resources increases the effectiveness of Air Force (AF) adaptability in all environments.
-The AF 8 has stewardship responsibility over the physical lands on which installations are located to ensure all natural 9 resources are properly conserved, protected, and used in sustainable ways.
-The primary objective of the AF 10 natural resources program is to sustain, restore and modernize natural infrastructure to ensure operational 11 capability and no net loss in the capability of AF lands to support the military mission of the installation.
-12 The plan outlines and assigns responsibilities for the management of natural resources, discusses related 13 concerns, and provides program management elements that will help to maintain or improve the natural resources within the context of the installation's mission.
-The INRMP is intended for use by all installation 14 15 personnel.
+This INRMP was developed to provide for effective management and protection of natural resources.
+It summarizes the natural resources present on the installation and outlines strategies to adequately manage those resources.
+Natural resources are valuable assets of the USAF.
+They provide the natural infrastructure needed for testing weapons and technology, as well as for training military personnel for deployment.
+Sound management of natural resources increases the effectiveness of USAF adaptability in all environments.
+The USAF has stewardship responsibility for the physical lands on which installations are located to ensure all natural resources are properly conserved, protected, and used in sustainable ways.
+The primary objective of the USAF natural resources program is to sustain, restore, and modernize natural infrastructure to ensure operational capability and no net loss in the capability of USAF lands to support the military mission of the installation.
+The plan outlines and assigns responsibilities for the management of natural resources, discusses related concerns, and provides program management elements that will help to maintain or improve the natural resources within the context of the installation's mission.
+The INRMP is intended for use by all installation personnel.
 The Sikes Act is the legal driver for the INRMP.